getify/You-Dont-Know-JS/async & performance/ch5.md

 Alternatively, you'd want to know how these two pieces could "communicate" if they couldn't share scope/resources.

 All these are great questions to consider as we explore a feature added to the web platform circa HTML5 called "Web Workers".
 This is a feature of the browser (aka host environment) and actually has almost nothing to do with the JS language itself.
-That is, JavaScript does not currently have any features that support threaded execution.
+That is, JavaScript does not *currently* have any features that support threaded execution.

 But an environment like your browser can easily provide multiple instances of the JavaScript engine, each on its own thread, and let you run a different program in each thread.
 Each of those separate threaded pieces of your program is called a "(Web) Worker".
+This type of parallelism is called "task parallelism", as the emphasis is on splitting up chunks of your program to run in parallel.

 From your main JS program (or another Worker), you instantiate a Worker like so: